 Is It Dangerous to Drink When Someone Has Bipolar Disorder?

-While bipolar disorder itself does not cause physical problems with alcohol, it can still be dangerous to drink when suffering from this illness as it can combine with mental effects of alcoholism.
+While bipolar disorder itself does not cause physical problems with alcohol, it can still be dangerous to drink when suffering from this illness as it can combine with the mental effects of alcoholism.
 One major danger with alcohol and bipolar disorder is the chance of addiction.
 It is an unfortunate fact that having a mental illness puts you at significantly higher risk of developing alcoholism or other substance abuse issues like side effects of alcohol abuse.

 Another major problem with bipolar disorder and alcohol is the changes that it causes in the nervous system.
 Alcohol effects on brain cannot be underestimated.
 The disruptions to routine and the wake/sleep cycle that come from drinking too much alcohol disrupt the mental well-being of a person much worse.
 This can cause deterioration of the mind and psychological health faster and may require hospitalization to stabilize.

 What Can Trigger Mania?

 A person needs to learn to keep balance and manage their illness and recovery.
-Alcohol abuse and bipolar disorder are two destructive illnesses that disrupt the lives of those who suffer from them as alcohol and violence often go hand in hand.
+Alcohol abuse and bipolar disorder are two destructive illnesses that disrupt the lives of those who suffer from them as alcohol and rape or other violent crimes often go hand in hand.
 It can have a terrible impact on their state of mind and physical well-being.
 The danger is so real that it is best for people with this disease not to drink alcohol ever.
-The risk is so grave that it puts a person at 5 times the risk of developing alcoholism.
+The risk is so grave that it puts a person at five times the risk of developing alcoholism.
 With this risk, bipolar and alcohol cannot mix.
 Post alcohol depression is also a common thing that is a bad mix with a bipolar disorder.

 Caffeine is another drug that can cause problems with bipolar disorder.
 Caffeine is a stimulant that speeds up the system, gives people energy and cuts down on their sleep.
 This is a problem with someone with bipolar disorder, whose rest can be so crucial to their mental health.
 It also has the potential to trigger a manic episode, which is a risk all stimulants have.